weavedb/wao/docs/docs/pages/hyperbeam/devices-pathing.md

 Let's get the info with bare JS `fetch`. `http://localhost:10001` is the default hostname when running a node with WAO.

 The minimum viable devices to run a HyperBEAM node are `flat@1.0`, `httpsig@1.0`, `structured@1.0`, `json@1.0`, and `meta@1.0`.
 These are codec devices except for `meta@1.0`, which handles node configuration and is the starting point of device resolution in the system.
-To gain deep understanding of AO Core and HyperBEAM, we should understand these codecs first.
+To gain deep understanding of AO-Core and HyperBEAM, we should understand these codecs first.

 You can pass these device names to the WAO `HyperBEAM` class to preload only specific devices.